Summer Internship with Start-up Farmers

 - Circular economy (bio-waste recycling, waste reduction, biogas)

-- Food Quality & Distribution food (food traceability and safety)
+- Food quality & distribution of food (food traceability and safety)

 My Internship Role and Experience